akhilsaini678/games2048/README.md

     3.
-        Now, it's to work on UI.
+        Now, it's time to work on UI.
         I have created basic UI with some CSS.
         UI is completed.
         I have used divison to make UI, now I just need to put data from 2-D list from views.py function to here.